allan-tulane/sp22-recitation-01-reaganest/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

-**TODO: your answer goes here**
+Linear_search worse case input is infinity and results in a time complexity is O(n).
-Linear_search worse case input is infinity and results in a time complexity is O(n). binary_search worse case input is when the element is not in list and has a time complexity is log_2(n).
+Binary_search worse case input is when the element is not in list and has a time complexity is log_2(n).

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?